 While I’m thanking folks, I would not have been able to complete the DIY – Small Bathroom Makeover — The Reveal without my dream team, Tom the Great and TtG, Jr. They were my electricians and the extra hands for installing the ceiling tile (and the crown molding that is still to come).

-Just Can’t Resist a Couple of Before Pictures
+Before we see the reveal, let’s take a look back!
+I Just Can’t Resist a Couple of Before Pictures.

 I’d say it’s time for a nap, but we have a kitchen update to complete and the “Most Wonderful Time of the Year” upon us.
 So we press on.